Wheele9/transaction-viewer/README.md

 # transaction-viewer

-This project contains a python based program, which allows to inspect account history
+This program allows you to inspect your bank account history

 ## Backstory